 Both of my children now attend high school and I am confident that they are mature and resilient enough for me to return to my chosen career.
 I am excited to re-engage with the scientific community.
 I find the challenges associated with research both rewarding and enlightening and I look forward to returning to the lab environment.

 The Daphne Jackson Fellowship with MRS presents an ideal platform for me to resume my biomedical research career.
 The provision of mentoring, support and retraining are invaluable.
-This fellowship will give me the opportunity to update my existing skills while learning new invaluable ones to help me develop as a person and move my career forward.
+This fellowship will give me the opportunity to update my existing skills while learning new high throughput ones to help me develop as a person and move my career forward.

 Word count: 398 (400)